ReggieTom/quest/README.md

 1. A link to a public hosted git repository in your own namespace
 1. A compressed file containing your project directory (zip, tgz, etc).
 Include the .git sub-directory if you used git.

-### Q. What if I successfully complete all the steps?
-We have many more for you to solve as a member of the Rearc team!

-### Q. What if I fail?
-Do.
-Or do not.
-There is no fail.

-### Q. Can I share this quest with others?
-No.

 ### Q. How do I get around the 403 error when I try to fetch BLS data?
 <details>